 Social Justice Initiative

-SOS!
-Justice is the social justice initiative of The Universalist Church of West Hartford.
+The Social Justice Ministry is the social justice initiative of The Universalist Church of West Hartford.
 We undertake public advocacy and education in the church and local community at large.
 To date, we have prioritized action in the areas of racial justice and justice and equality for women.
 We collaborate with other groups within the church, with our minister, and with organizations in the larger community.

 We have been meeting since 2015.
 The content of this website describes our major activities since 2016.
 Our work in 2015 focused on developing a definitional framework to communicate to the congregation what we meant by the term “social justice” in contrast to the term “social service”.
 This framework is described in the following table “Social action has two arms: service and justice”.